Vorex075/Vorex075/README.md

 <h2 align="center"> Hi there!
 My name is Roberto👋</h2>
 <p align="center">I'm currently a in a bachelor's degree in Computer Science in Universidad de La Laguna (ULL), Spain 💻.
 I love programming in c++ and learn about low level details of software.
-I'm currently learning `golang` on my own, and it's giving some results...✨
+I'm currently learning Go on my own, and it's giving some results...✨
 </p>

 <p align="center">When I'm not developing and coding, you can find me watching Netflix, cooking 👨‍🍳 or listening to music 🎵.
 From time to time I just go visit a random place in Europe 🇪🇺 </p>